UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-While two of the subject categories associated with the Volunteer Voices collection can be folded into `dcterms:subject` directly ("Broad Topics" and "Volunteer Voices Curriculum Topics"), special attention needs to be given to :code:`subject`\ s associated with "Tennessee Social Studies K-12 Eras in American History".
+While two of the subject categories associated with the Volunteer Voices collection can be folded into :code:`dcterms:subject` directly ("Broad Topics" and "Volunteer Voices Curriculum Topics"), special attention needs to be given to :code:`subject`\ s associated with "Tennessee Social Studies K-12 Eras in American History".
 There are instances in which a value associated with one of these topics is used, but the :code:`displayLabel` has been left off and they have incorrectly been categorized as :code:`geographic`